 - Are safety meetings conducted on a regular schedule that encourage colleague engagement?

 We could continue for quite a while asking questions, but the answers to the questions above will provide enough information for us to develop a strategy for evolving the safety culture to a higher level.
 Considerations we keep in mind as we proceed through the evolution include the following:

 - Current level of regulatory compliance

 Note that we have not included budget in the list above.
-This is because safety culture can be fit into most any budget.
-Naturally, allocating more money than less, will help to speed the process of developing some safety aspects that contribute ultimately to culture, but in the end, an organization can only bite off and digest cultural evolution at a particular pace, unique to that organization.
+This is because safety culture can be fit into almost any budget.
+Naturally, allocating more money than less will help to speed the process of developing some safety aspects that contribute ultimately to culture, but in the end, an organization can only bite off and digest cultural evolution at a particular pace, unique to that organization.
 That pace informs the schedule mentioned earlier.
 Some companies with whom I have partnered or worked within, have absorbed the aspects relatively quickly while others have taken years, but all have evolved, most with positive results within six months.